Lexington Shoplifting Lawyer

 - Presenting evidence and arguing on your behalf at trial, if required

-The experienced Lexington criminal defense attorneys at Oakley & Oakley, LLC, are ready to help you fight back against your shoplifting charges.
-Please do not hesitate to give us a call to set up a free consultation at our law offices in Lexington, Kentucky.
-Having handled many cases like yours in the past, we know what it takes to win.
+I am ready to help you fight back against your shoplifting charges.
+Please do not hesitate to give me a call to set up a free consultation at my law offices in Lexington.
+Having handled many cases like yours in the past, I know what it takes to win.

 Understanding Kentucky’s Shoplifting Laws

-- Take or exercise control over another person’s movable property with the intent of depriving them of its use, or
+- Take or exercise control over another person’s movable property with the intent of depriving them of its use

 - Obtain another person’s immovable property with the intention of benefiting themselves or another party